zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Writing_Data.md

 To specify compound indexes in the URI, specify each field that composes the index, in the specified order, separated by the pipe character, ‘|’.

 ***********************
-MOTODO: Add a section about multi-stream data writes